Anthony-Margotta/section_grader/README.md

 - `README.md` the file that contains this text you are reading

 ## How to use the grader
 1. **Download submissions** for each assignment from PrairieLearn to a directory containing the `dprep_grade.py` script.
-These should be CSV files which include the headers `Submission Date`, `UID`, and `Correct`.
+These should be CSV files which include the headers: `Submission Date`, `UID`, and `Correct`.
 2. **Create course roster file**, `roster.csv`, in the same directory.
 This can be easily accomplished by downloading a record from Compass and removing unnecessary columns.
 The two columns that must be included are:
     - `Username`, the unique identifier for each student, usually a NetID
     - `Section`, the 3-letter name of the discussion section the student is in (Note: Compass includes other information in the section column, this can be left in as long as the first 3 characters are the section code)
 3.  **Create a submission info file**, `submission_info.csv`, in the same directory, with two columns:
-    - `Path`, each row containing the path to a submission file intended for grading
+    - `path`, each row containing the path to a submission file intended for grading.
-    - `Start`, each row containing the date of the first day of  class the week the assignment is due; format `MM-DD`.
+    - `start`, each row containing the date on which the first section meets the week the assignment is due; formatted `YYYY-MM-DD`
+    (This start date is used to calculate the deadline for each section for each assignment)
 4. **Create a deadlines file**, `deadlines.csv`, in the same directory,  with two columns:
     - `section`, the 3-letter name of each section of the course
-    - `start_date`, the date of the first time the section meets and the hour it starts, formatted `YYYY-MM-DD-HH`
+    - `start_date`, the date of the first time the section meets in the semester and the hour it starts, formatted `YYYY-MM-DD-HH`.
+    (This start date is used to determine what day of the week and time to set the deadline for each section)
 5. **Run the script** `dprep_grade.py` and it will output a file `gradebook.csv`, with each row containing the usernames of each student, their score on each assignment (either `1` or `0`), and their total for all the assignments that have been graded.
 This file file may be uploaded directly to Compass or processed in a spreadsheet to sum values.
 ---
 ### File Examples
-Example files and images are included in this repository's `examples/` directory.
+Example files and screenshots are included in this repository's `examples/` directory.

 #### Roster
 The `roster.csv` file should look like this, although usernames may be netIDs.